TheTalentCat/website/_posts/2018/September/2018-09-24-Enter-Stage-Right.md

 I am a talent cat.

-Every day, I listen to HR professionals talk about their hiring woes, and advise them on the best path forward with what my company provides.
-As I have these conversations, I remember when I too first sought to carve out a place in this world.
+Every day, I listen to HR professionals talk about their hiring woes, and advise them on the best path forward.
+As I have these conversations, I remember when I began to carve out my own career.
 The journey from minimum wage to prosperity is by no means simple nor easy.

-I know where I am, but where are you on that journey?
+Where are you on that journey?

 Wherever you are, whatever your skills, no matter your gifts or lack thereof, know this.